-In addition, the Company's related party balance has increased \$0.98 million to \$1.39 million as of September 30, 2016 compared with \$0.41 million as of December 31, 2015.
+In addition, the Company's related party balance has increased \$0.05 million to \$1.71 million as of March 31, 2017 compared with \$1.66 million as of December 31, 2016.
 The Company expects this balance to decrease in the future in direct correlation with our expectation for payouts to increase.
 The revision of the BLG service agreement will also assist with the repayment of this related party balance.
-The new service agreement is expected to be finalized in the fourth quarter of 2016.
+See Note 2.
+Due From Related Party Related Party Transactions for further discussion on the Company's related party receivable balance and new service agreement.